alephtwo/tragedy-looper-generator/README.md

 - If there are more incidents than characters that can fulfill them, more characters will be added.

+## Cheatsheet

+Cheatsheets are a helpful way for the mastermind to get an overview of all relevant triggers and abilities that they will need during the game.
+This saves the effort of looking through a small-print reference card and can greatly speed up the resolution of said abilities.

+Right now, there is no direct connection between the Generator tab and the Cheatsheet tab.

 ## Development

 To start a local development server, just run: